Why emotional intelligence training for leaders matters

 To score high on emotional intelligence, leaders need to focus on developing four core competencies: self-awareness, self-management, relationship awareness and relationship management.

-Self-awareness is about understanding your strengths and weaknesses, recognizing your emotions, and knowing how emotions impact you and your team’s performance.
+Self-awareness in leadership is about understanding your strengths and weaknesses, recognizing your emotions, and knowing how emotions impact you and your team’s performance.
 Leaders who have strong self-awareness are highly aware of how they feel.
-To build this competency, Madorno recommends practicing three things: Notice your feelings, pay attention to what’s happening in the moment and give yourself time to consider your reaction.
+To build this competency, Madorno recommends practicing three things: Notice your feelings, pay attention to what’s happening at the moment and give yourself time to consider your reaction.

 Self-management is about managing your emotions — especially in high-stress situations — and maintaining a positive attitude.
 Leaders who have strong self-management don’t make rushed decisions, rarely attack others, have a flexible mindset and practice staying calm.
 To build this competency, Madorno recommends focusing on recognizing, processing and channeling your emotions to make rational decisions.